webinos/webinos-api-geolocation/README.md

 ###getCurrentPosition(positionCB, positionErrorCB, positionOptions)

-getCurrentPosition method retrieves the current position, The param positionCB returns a Success callback.
+getCurrentPosition method retrieves the current position
+- The param positionCB is called with the current position in case of success
-The param positionErrorCB returns an Error callback.
+- The param positionErrorCB an Error callback.
-The param positionOptions returns Optional options.
+- positionOptions is an optional object to configure the behaviour of getCurrentPosition.

 ###watchPosition(positionCB, positionErrorCB, positionOptions)

 watchPosition method registers a listener for position updates.
-The param positionCB Callbacks for position updates.
+- The param positionCB Callbacks for position updates.
-The param positionErrorCB returns Error callback.
+- The param positionErrorCB an Error callback.
-The param positionOptions returns Optional options.
+- The param positionOptions an Optional options.

 ###clearWatch(watchId)

-ClearWatch method clears a listener.
-The param watchId The id as returned by watchPosition to clear.
+clearWatch method clears a listener registered with watch Position
+- The watchId parameter as returned by

 ## Links ##